TimeMachine1994/081925-SvelteTweb/wiki/03-firestore-data-models.md

 ## Overview

-TributeStream uses Firebase Firestore as the primary database.
+Tributestream uses Firebase Firestore as the primary database.
 This document outlines all collections and their schemas.

 ## Collections